Pain

 The epidural is usually used for two to three days after surgery.
 When your child is able to drink, he or she will be given pain medicine to take by mouth, and the epidural medicine will be stopped.
 The anesthesiologist on the pain team will discuss with you how long the epidural will be used.
 The epidural tubing is removed by a member of the pain team service.
 There is no pain when the tube is removed.
 Some discomfort may occur when the tape is removed.

 Having an epidural may cause itching of the skin.
 Your child might also complain of an upset stomach.
-Medications can be given to your child to reduce itching and/or nausea.
-It is important to let your nurse or a member of the pain treatment service know if nausea or itching become a problem.
+Medications can be given to your child to reduce itching or nausea.
+It is important to let your nurse or a member of the pain treatment service know if nausea or itching becomes a problem.

 A member of the pain team service will see your child every day while the epidural is in place.
 The nurse caring for your child can call the pain service 24 hours a day.

 The anesthesiologist should answer your questions before the epidural is used.
-Please feel free to ask questions any time.
+Feel free to ask questions any time.